 Obligation to Renew/Replace a Green Card

-An arrest should not stop a permanent resident from renewing or replacing a green card.
+At the same time, an arrest should not stop a permanent resident from renewing or replacing a green card.
 In fact, there is a legal obligation for a permanent resident over 18 years of age to carry a valid (unexpired) green card at all times.
-For practical reasons, a valid green card is needed for obtaining employment and traveling abroad.
+For practical reasons, a valid green card is needed for obtaining employment, traveling abroad and even renewing a driver’s license.
 Avoiding the problem won’t make it go away.

 What Happens at a Biometrics Appointment

-Approximately one month after filing Form I-90, the applicant will receive an appointment notice by mail.
+A few weeks after filing Form I-90, USCIS will mail the applicant an appointment notice by mail.
 The notice provides the date, time and location to appear for a biometrics appointment.
-The biometrics appointment is relatively short, only about 15-30 minutes, and is used to obtain the permanent resident’s fingerprints and photograph.
-The data is used to create a new green card, but it is also used to run a criminal background check.
+The biometrics appointment is relatively short, only about 15 to 30 minutes, and is used to obtain the permanent resident’s fingerprints and photograph.
+USCIS will use the biometrics to create a new green card, but they also use it to run a criminal background check.

 USCIS will send the applicant’s name and fingerprints to the Federal Bureau of Investigation (FBI).
 The FBI will check the information against databases held by numerous law enforcement agencies.
 USCIS will be able to determine if the applicant has any crimes or immigration violations on his or her record.